 Ankeny National Wildlife Refuge: Rail Trail Loop is a 1.4 mile moderately trafficked loop trail located near Jefferson, Oregon that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, trail running, and birding and is best used from April until October.

 Take two boardwalk trails in this guide for some amazing bird watching in this beautiful wildlife refuge south of Salem This wildlife refuge just south of Salem is home to a wide variety of bird species.
 In this guide you will find two very nice boardwalk trails through wetlands that lead to covered bird blinds for wildlife viewing.
 Make sure you bring a camera with a good zoom lens and some binoculars.